dstanesc/FluidPatterns/doc/data-services.md

 > - Stores the operation’s data (see data persistence).

-We will investigate in the sections below how it is possible to offer uncompromising reliability when the underlying communication protocol offers no delivery guarantees (i.e. websocket).
+We will investigate in the following sections how FluidFramework accomplishes the required reliability when the underlying communication protocol offers weak delivery guarantees.

 # Delta Manager

-The [DeltaManager](https://github.com/microsoft/FluidFramework/blob/02a318ea8ff5ca0fae5fce8f5e3060cee6eedffd/packages/loader/container-loader/src/deltaManager.ts#L76) stays at the core of FluidFramework strategy for the __exactly-once__ message delivery guarantee.
+The [DeltaManager](https://github.com/microsoft/FluidFramework/blob/02a318ea8ff5ca0fae5fce8f5e3060cee6eedffd/packages/loader/container-loader/src/deltaManager.ts#L76) stays in our view at the core of the FluidFramework strategy for the __exactly-once__ message delivery guarantee.

 According to the internal documentation the `DeltaManager` manages the flow of both inbound and outbound messages.
 This class ensures that __shared objects receive delta messages in order regardless of possible network conditions or timings causing out of order delivery__.